 So we chose an online program that does most of the teaching through interactive videos and lessons and takes care of about 90% of the grading.
 Short answers, essays, projects, and experiments are graded by us.
 Monarch offers 5 subjects for grades 3-12: Language Arts, Math, Science, History, and Bible.
 Our daughter works through all 5 subjects each day.

 One really great thing about Monarch is that you can choose different levels for different subjects.
-For example, she does well in Science in Language Arts, but is several years behind in Math.
+For example, she does well in Science and Language Arts but is several years behind in Math.
 We were able to mix and match grade levels according to where she’s at.

-We’ve now been using Monarch for close to a year now and have been very impressed with it.
+Update: We’ve now been using Monarch for close to three years and have been very impressed with it.
 We will continue to use it for the foreseeable future.
+The only change we have made was to exclude the Math from the Monarch curriculum and substitute it with CTC Math because we felt that the CTC Math program was better suited for our daughter.

 Homeschooling our High Schoolers